Whether you're Catholic, christian or spiritual, you might

 entire church is here because St Peter's tomb is below.
 The

-tour, you'll get to see a piece of his ancient tomb memorial,
+tour, where you get to see a piece of his ancient tomb memorial.

-a little visit to St Peter, you might just want to stand before
+a little visit to St Peter from the basilica floor, stand before

 the Papal Altar and look into the Confessio